lmarkely/enron_fraud/README.md

 feature selection methods.
 In this case, SelectKBest is chosen due to better performance in algorithm selection.
-Detailed algorithm selection without PCA and SelectKBest can be found in 'Enron_fraud.ipynb', with SelectKBest in 'Enron_fraud-SKB.ipynb', and with PCA in 'Enron_fraud-PCA.ipynb'.
+Detailed algorithm selection without PCA and SelectKBest can be found in 'Enron_fraud.ipynb', with SelectKBest in 'Enron_fraud_SKB.ipynb', and with PCA in 'Enron_fraud_PCA.ipynb'.
 The F score and p-value from SelectKBest suggest that only 'exercised_stock_options' and 'bonus' are significant, while others with p-value > 0.05 and F score significantly lower than these two features will not be used for algorithm